 In terms of stat spreads, we’d normally suggest a balanced distribution — but that wouldn’t necessarily be optimal for a fighter like Lucario.
 Instead, you’re better off focusing on increasing its attack power (2500 / 1700) while retaining a lower defense investment for some extra cushioning.
 Make sure your FP’s Spirit-type is Neutral before you start its training routine!

-Walk.
-Parry.
-Go off-stage.
+Walk, parry, and don’t charge smash attacks.
 Follow these three rules, and you’re golden!
 This means you’ll have to forgo dashing and running entirely, which might sound strange at first.
 If you’re interested in reading more about why walking is an FP’s best way to navigate the stage, please read our wiki page on optimal movement.
 To train the strongest possible Lucario amiibo, you’ll need to refer to the list of moves below and use them all as instructed:

 - Forward smash covers a wide range, and it becomes even stronger with Aura active.
 Forward tilt and down tilt work well at close range, too; when using down tilt, follow up with a dash attack afterward.
 Down smash strikes on both sides, so it’s great for covering areas that forward smash and forward tilt can’t hit.

 - Grabs rank high among Lucario’s best moves.
 Your go-to grab combo is down throw into two forward airs; this builds up lots of damage and is hard-coded into the AI at later levels.
 You can also use up throw into back air!

 - Up tilt can combo into neutral air or back air.
 Up smash is incredibly powerful – especially with Aura active – and should only be used to intercept your FP as it tries to land.